KeyteqLabs/ezexceed-guide/src/08-faq.md

 - ezoe
     - edit

 This should be sufficient for normal everyday use.
-For the best possible experience, `content -> create / edit` a specific *subtree*, as well as a limitation to the variety of ContentTypes the group in question can edit, should be provided.
+For the best possible experience, `content -> create / edit` a specific *subtree*, as well as a limitation to the variety of ContentTypes the group in question can edit, should be specified.

 ### My jQuery plugins are gone / jQuery is overwritten.
 Why?